-In some circumstances, an owner who intends to change the use of a building (or part of a building) must give notice in writing to the Council of that intention.
+If a building owner intends to change the use of a building (or part of a building) they must first give notice in writing to the Council of that intention.

 The four broad activity groups each have a number of uses adding up to 15 uses overall.
 Definitions and examples for each of these uses are also given in Schedule 2 of the regulations.(external link)